sdwianto/YANDEX-Tripleten/project 15/readme.md

 #### <i>Sprint focus: Computer Vision, Neural Network, Keras Library, Fully Connected Network, Convolution, LeNet Architecture, Adam Algorithm, ResNet Architecture </i>

 Summary:
 Project Description: A supermarket franchise called Good Seed wants to explore whether Data Science can help them comply with the law by ensuring that they do not sell age-restricted products to underage customers.
 They have cameras installed in the cashier area that display a signal when someone purchases age-restricted products.
 Computer vision methods can be used to determine a person's age from a photo.
-Your task is to build and evaluate a model to verify a person's age based on the provided photos.
+The task is to build and evaluate a model to verify a person's age based on the provided photos.

 EDA Findings:
 -	The image dataset contains 7,591 photos with age labels.